camille-vanhoffelen/practical-data-scientist/prepwork/README.md

 #### How long does this take to complete?

-Depending on your mastery of python, it could take anything from 1hr to 3hrs.
-The most important isn't how fast you complete the challenges, but how **comfortable** you are doing so.
+Depending on your level of python, it could take anything from one to a few hours.
+The most important isn't how fast you're going, but how **comfortable** you are.
 If it already hurts writing code, learning Data Science is not going to be fun!

 #### Is there a deadline?